Implementing your first Facebook feed

 Scroll down to “Catalogs” and select the catalog you want to replace in case you have more than one.

-If you don’t have a catalog, you can create a new one; however, it’s better to replace the data source in an existing catalog to not lose any optimization data (the Facebook learning curve).
+If you don’t have a catalog, you can create a new one; however, it’s better to replace the data source in an existing catalog so as not to lose any optimization data (the Facebook learning curve).

 3. Change the data source for the catalog